Grade 12 LIFE

 · Identify unexpected consequences.

-· Prioritise and maximise use of time and resources.
+· Prioritise and maximise use of time

 · Learn a problem-solving approach.